 Call for Volunteers for the Registration Directory Service (formerly WHOIS) Review Team

-REVISED DEADLINE – Applications to be appointed to the Registration Directory Service (RDS) Review Team has been extended to 20 March 2017, 23:59 UTC.
+DEADLINE EXTENSION – Applications to be appointed to the Registration Directory Service (RDS) Review Team are due on 20 March 2017, 23:59 UTC.

 ICANN is seeking volunteers to serve on the second review of Registration Directory Service (formerly known as the WHOIS Review).
-Interested individuals are invited to provide the following information, in the template provided:
+Interested individuals are invited to provide the following information, in the template [PDF, 2.7 MB] provided:

 - A biography, detailing relevant work and/or academic experience, as well as subject matter knowledge;

 - Your motivation for detailing your interest in serving on the Review Team and what you will bring to the team;

 - Specify the Supporting Organization (SO) or Advisory Committee (AC) that you would like to have consider you for nomination.

 Candidates are asked to submit their application materials to email@example.com by 20 March 2017, 23:59 UTC.